ReiannaLiu/Crowdfunding_ETL/README.md

 ---
 #### Usage
-1. Ensure that you have the appropriate SQLite and CSV files.
+1. Ensure that you have the appropriate CSV and XlSX files.
-2. Run the ""analysis.ipynb script in an appropriate code editor such as Jupyter Notebook.
+2. Run the  script in an appropriate code editor such as Jupyter Notebook.
 3. Run the app.py script in an appropriate code editor and render in a web browser such as Google Chrome with the necessary extensions, to optimize JSON, for example.

 #### Contributions
 Contributions to this project are highly encouraged!
 If you wish to contribute, please follow these guidelines:

-- Fork the sqlAlchemy-challenge repository and clone it locally.
+- Fork the crowdfunding_ETL repository and clone it locally.
 - Create a new branch for your feature or bug fix.
 - Commit your changes with descriptive commit messages.
 - Push your branch to your forked repository.